duplocloud/tenant-terraform-generator/README.md

      grep -ri "oldtenant" --include="*.tf" .
      ```

      Review the output to confirm all occurrences of the old tenant name.
-Then manually replace the old tenant name ith new tenant name.
+Then manually replace the old tenant name it new tenant name accordingly.

      eg: we need to replace database name and it parameters, secret mongodb url name, ingress rules, fqdn name etc. for aws-services and app